b-jesch/skin.estuary.modv2/README.md

   * Fix in Shutdown Menu: correct distribution logo was not shown
   * Full integration and customization of Embuary Info windows into the skin
   * Improvements on widget info visibility (PVR)
+  * Video OSD with adjustable timing on auto close

 ### 3.2.0+matrix ###